 The previous subsection described how to refer to elements using references that identify a single element.
 A feature of PRMs is the ability to define multi-valued relationships, where an entity is related to multiple entities via an attribute.
 In Figaro, we use multi-valued references and aggregates to capture these kinds of situations.
 For example:

+import com.cra.figaro.language._

 class Component extends ElementCollection {